 I hope the printable helps you in your quest to getting and staying debedbugged!

 Thanks for Reading!

 A thorough integrated pest management plan should involve both passive and active methods of monitoring.
 Traps provide seriously cheap and effortless results when dealing with any stage of bed bug infestation.

-Whether you’re trying to catch one for identification, preventing them from climbing onto your bed at night, or keeping tabs on a waning population, bed bug traps work for you 24/7 without upkeep.
+Whether you’re trying to catch one for identification, are preventing them from climbing onto your bed at night, or want to keep tabs on a waning population, bed bug traps work for you 24/7 without upkeep.